GoogleCloudPlatform/php-docs-samples/appengine/php72/tasks/snippets/README.md

-# Google Cloud Tasks Pull Queue Samples
+# Google Cloud Tasks App Engine Queue Samples

-## THIS SAMPLE IS CURRENTLY INCOMPLETE.
-PLEASE REFER TO [THE DOCUMENTATION](https://cloud.google.com/tasks/docs/)

-Sample command-line program for interacting with the Google Cloud Tasks API.

-`tasks.php` is a simple command-line program to demonstrate listing queues, creating tasks, and pulling and acknowledging tasks.
+## Description

+Al code in the snippets directory demonstrate how to invoke Cloud Tasks from PHP.

-`src/create_task.php` is a simple function to create pull queue tasks.
+`src/create_task.php` is a simple function to create app engine queue tasks.

 ## Setup: